Ayodhya Case: ‘Enough is enough, case ends today at 5 pm says CJI

 Ayodhya Case: What happens if both Hindus and Muslims are unhappy with the verdict

-Meanwhile the mediation panel has written to the Supreme Court.
+Meanwhile, the mediation panel has written to the Supreme Court.
 The mediation panel headed by former SC judge, F M I Khalifullah and comprising mediator Sriram Panchu and spiritual leader, Shri Shri Ravishankar may file its report in the Supreme Court.
 The panel appears to have come to some settlement among the Hindus and Muslims.

 In another development, there could be a twist in the tale as the Sunni Waqf Board is likely to withdraw its suit.
 The mediation panel has informed the Supreme Court about the decision of the Sunni Waqf Board to withdraw from the title suit.